 Many today are looking for alternative heating methods that are environmentally friendly, or “off the grid.”
 One option is using a Water based heating system heated by solar power, wood, or oil burning.
-We found this post which initially appeared on www.lucubration.com it has some great plans for building a plywood tank with Sani-Tred.
+We found this post which initially appeared on a customers blog it has some great plywood tank plans for building with Sani-Tred.

 Building a Thermal Plywood Tank With Sani-Tred

 The storage tank is an optional but very helpful component in the system.
 Without the ability to store heat, a wood boiler needs to “idle” the fire whenever there is no house demand.
 Although they can do this, it is inefficient and builds creosote.
 This also wastes solar input (when available).
 Storage changes this equation by allowing solar to be stored whether DHW is required or not, and by allowing a wood fire to be run at full output, eliminating creosote buildup and allowing fewer, larger fires to be built.